idolpx/mobile-rr/README.md

 * USB battery pack with micro-usb cable to power everything

 ## Wiring
-Connect the '+' lead of the piezo to GPIO 4 (D2 on WeMos D1 Mini) and '-' lead to Ground I chose GPIO 4 because I put installed the long leads with the headers on the WeMos D1 Mini and the spacing from ground was perfect to just plug the buzzer in direct between G & D2
+Connect the '+' lead of the piezo to GPIO 4 (D2 on WeMos D1 Mini) and '-' lead to Ground.
+I chose GPIO 4 because I installed the long leads with the headers on the WeMos D1 Mini.
+The spacing from ground was perfect to just plug the buzzer in direct between G & D2.

 ## References
 I learned everything I needed to create this from these projects